-I studied for all of my degrees at the University of Leeds (1996-2005), before commencing a postdoctoral fellowship at Trinity College Dublin.
-After returning to the UK I worked at a number of universities before starting my current post in August 2013.
-I am the Managing Editor for the new, cross-disciplinary Transforming Capitalism book series published by Rowman & Littlefield International, and I am on the Editorial Board for the journal Art & the Public Sphere.
+I have worked in the Politics department since 2013.
+I was the Managing Editor, for the whole of its existence from 2014-21, of the cross-disciplinary Transforming Capitalism book series published by Rowman & Littlefield International, and I am on the Editorial Board for the journal Art & the Public Sphere.
 Also, I was the Chair of the Critical Political Economy Research Network of the European Sociological Association from 2009-13, and am now on CPERN's International Advisory Board.

 I have a keen interest in pedagogy, especially with regard to the production of knowledge as informed by a literary-theoretical perspective.
 Examples, in addition to my research and publications record, include my presentation at a number of conferences and symposia on these issues and also the recording of a series of videos on critical thinking when I was working at Loughborough University.